 She started her career with Texas instruments in 1984 and is now the Chief Operation Officer and Vice President of Sensata Technologies, Inc. in Attleboro, Massachusetts.
-Sensata Technologies is the former Sensors and Controls Group of Texas Instruments.
+Sensata Technologies is the former Sensors and Controls Group of Texas Instruments and is the world’s leading supplier of sensors and electrical protection, improving safety, efficiency, and comfort for millions of people every day.
 Martha also serves as a member of the Sensata Board of Directors.

 Martha’s career has firmly established her as a leader in the sensor and control industry.
 At Texas instruments she held numerous managerial positions including Global Business Unit Manager of Sensor Products, Automotive General Manager for North America, Automotive Marketing Manager, and Detroit Sales Manager.
 Martha was promoted to Vice President at Texas Instrument in 1998 and has developed into a worldwide industry leader.
 When Texas Instruments sold the Sensors and Controls Group in 2006, Sensata Technologies became a stand-alone company.

 In addition to her corporate responsibilities, Martha has served on several industrial and educational advisory boards.
 At Michigan Tech, Martha served on the ME-EM External Advisory Board and was recently selected for induction into Michigan Tech Academy of Mechanical Engineering and Engineering Mechanics.